katyukha/odoo-helper-scripts/README.md

 ## Features

-- Easily manage few instnces of odoo that ran on same machine
+- Easily manage few instances of odoo that ran on same machine
-- High usage of virtual env for isolation
+- High usage of virtual env for isolation purpose
+- Easy way to install from git repositories
+    - Automatiacly resolve dependencies (oca_dependencies.txt, requirements.txt)
+    - Specific format of dependencies: [odoo_requirements.txt](#Syntax of odoo\_requirements.txt)
 - Easy mechanism to fetch addons from any git repo
 - Easy mechanism to fetch python dependency from PyPI or any vcs
 - Supports fetching dependencies for addons (incuding OCA dependencies and PIP requirements)